ucb-bar/chipyard/docs/Advanced-Concepts/Chip-Communication.rst

 ------------------------

 The main way to use JTAG with a Rocket Chip based system is to instantiate the Debug Transfer Module (DTM) and configure it to use a JTAG interface.
-The default Chipyard designs configure the DTM to use JTAG. you may attach OpenOCD and GDB to any of the default JTAG-enabled designs.
+The default Chipyard designs instantiate the DTM and configure it to use JTAG.
+You may attach OpenOCD and GDB to any of the default JTAG-enabled designs.

 Debugging with JTAG
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~